locationtech/geomesa/docs/user/cli/nailgun.rst

   GEOMESA_NG_ENABLED # enable the Nailgun server
-  GEOMESA_NG_SERVER # the host to use to connect to the server, or to bind the server on startup GEOMESA_NG_PORT # the port to use to connect to the server, or to bind teh server on startup GEOMESA_NG_TIMEOUT # client heartbeat timeout GEOMESA_NG_IDLE # amount of time before the server will terminate due to inactivity GEOMESA_NG_POOL_SIZE # number of threads in the server available for running commands
+  GEOMESA_NG_SERVER # the host to use to connect to the server, or to bind the server on startup GEOMESA_NG_PORT # the port to use to connect to the server, or to bind the server on startup GEOMESA_NG_TIMEOUT # client heartbeat timeout GEOMESA_NG_IDLE # amount of time before the server will terminate due to inactivity GEOMESA_NG_POOL_SIZE # number of threads in the server available for running commands